dan1ssimo/dan1ssimo/README.md

 - 👋 Hi, I’m @dan1ssimo
 - 🐍 Python developer
-- 🌱 I’m currently learning Data Science, Analytics and Backend
+- 🌱 I’m currently learning Data Science, Backend and Frontend
 - 💞️ I’m looking to collaborate on Napoleon IT
 - 📫 How to reach me: danildorofeev2002@gmail.com